nano − Nano’s ANOther editor, an enhanced free Pico clone

 Set the quoting string for justifying.
 The default is "^([ \t]*[#:>\|}])+" if extended regular expression support is available, or "> " otherwise.
 Note that \t stands for a Tab.

-Restricted mode: don’t read or write to any file not specified on the command line; read any nanorc files; allow suspending; allow a file to be appended to, prepended to, or saved under a different name if it already has one; or use backup files or spell checking.
-Also accessible by invoking nano with any name beginning with ’r’ (e.g. "rnano").
+Restricted mode: don’t read or write to any file not specified on the command line; don’t read any nanorc files nor history files; don’t allow suspending nor spell checking; don’t allow a file to be appended to, prepended to, or saved under a different name if it already has one; and don’t use backup files.
+This restricted mode is also accessible by invoking nano with any name beginning with ’r’ (e.g. "rnano").

 Enable smooth scrolling.
 Text will scroll line-by-line, instead of the usual chunk-by-chunk behavior.

-Set the size (width) of a tab to cols columns.
-The value of cols must be greater than 0.
+Set the size (width) of a tab to number columns.
+The value of number must be greater than 0.
 The default value is 8.